demingfactor/storytellingsa/src/cms/events/2023-11-29-saturday-20-january-2024-theme-books.md

 **Public Space** -

-* We may meet under the trees if it's nice weather - bring a hat.
-*  Knightsbridge Girl Guides Hall**, Corner of** Rochester Street & Howard Terrace, Leabrook.\
+* **Knightsbridge Girl Guides Hall, Corner of Rochester Street & Howard Terrace, Leabrook**.\
   Can park on either street.
 If parking on Rochester St use foot bridge to cross the creek!
+* We may meet outside under trees if it's nice weather - bring a hat.
-* **Directions**  - Meet  in the  Guide Hall, within "Philips Reserve".
-Of the two buildings, Guide Hall (with the ramp up to the door) is in middle.\
+*  Directions  - Meet  in the  Guide Hall, within "Philips Reserve".
+Of the two buildings, Guide Hall is in middle with the ramp up to the door.\
     It's not the *Meals-on-Wheels* building close to Nth/West corner - not that one!
+*
+*
+*
+*

 **Invitation**

 * New attendees are welcome.
 * Just turn up if your interest is sparked.
 * Stories designed for adults rather than young children.

 **Free Event**